Max-109/Glance/README.md

         return self._provider.transcribe(audio_path)
 ```

-`OCRAgent` and `TranscriptionAgent` do different work, but both inherit from `BaseAgent` and implement their own `run(...)` method.
-The same pattern is used in other parts of the app:
+`OCRAgent` and `TranscriptionAgent` do different work, but both inherit from `BaseAgent` and implement `run(...)` in their own way.
+The same pattern appears elsewhere:

 - `LiveStrategy` and `OCRStrategy` inherit from `ModeStrategy`.
 - `LLMAgent`, `ScreenCaptureAgent`, and `TTSAgent` also inherit from `BaseAgent`.